-Hochstein will then travel to Israel on Wednesday as part of his ongoing shuttle diplomacy efforts to reach an agreement that will end the war on the northern front launched by Lebanon’s Iranian proxy.
+Hochstein was expected to arrive Tuesday in Beirut for talks with the Lebanese government on an American ceasefire proposal.
+He was then scheduled to travel to Israel on Wednesday as part of his ongoing shuttle diplomacy efforts to reach an agreement that will end the war on the northern front launched by Lebanon’s Iranian proxy.

-The draft proposal — which was leaked to media — was conveyed last Thursday for review by Lebanese Parliamentary Speaker Nabih Berri, and the plan is for the Lebanese government to sign the agreement in time for Hochstein to take a signed document to the Israeli government.
+The draft proposal — which was leaked to media — was sent to Berri last Thursday for review.
+The plan was for the Lebanese government to sign the agreement in time for Hochstein to take a signed document to the Israeli government.

-Hezbollah will not be asked to sign the deal – and since it is the Iranian proxy that launched the war on October 8, 2023, against Israel’s northern front, the entire process may result in northing more than another dog-and-pony show.
+Hezbollah is not being asked to sign the deal; however, and since it is the Iranian proxy that launched the war on October 8, 2023, against Israel’s northern front, the entire process would in any case have resulted in nothing more than another dog-and-pony show.

 The proposal includes implementation of United Nations Security Council Resolution 1701 – the 2006 ceasefire agreement that ended the Second Lebanon War but was immediately ignored by the Lebanese government as well as Hezbollah.